chrismo/talks/productivity/productivity.md

 ???

+Another danger of speed obsession is over-mocking.

 In this contrived example, you can see how tests can pass when they shouldn't, and pursuing too many mocks in the name of speed can deteriorate the quality of your tests.

 credit: https://www.thoughtworks.com/insights/blog/mockists-are-dead-long-live-classicists